snlp2019/snlp2019.github.io/assignments.md

 # Intro to Python

 There won't be a separate session with a detailed introduction to Python basics.
 If you have little or no experience in Python, you could check a free [Python course](https://www.kaggle.com/learn/python) from Kaggle.
 It has a great combination of useful theoretical materials and practical tasks.
 It should be enough to get used to Python.

+If you already have some experience with Python but would like to have some notes at hand to use for reference, Natalie generously shared a [Python cheat sheet](https://github.com/snlp2019/snlp2019/blob/master/material/cheatsheet_python.pdf) with everyone in the course.

 If you still have some questions, do not hesitate to contact Maxim (subject = "SNLP: Python intro").
 You will get as much help as you need.
 Don't worry about it!